configcat/docs/website/docs/targeting/targeting-rules/segment-condition.md

 A *segment condition* consists of two parts:

-- **Segment comparator:** The comparison operator that defines the relation between the segment and the condition.
+- **Segment comparator:** The comparison operator defines the relation between the segment and the condition.
 - **Segment:** The segment that the condition is based on.

 | Comparator        | Description                                              |